whynotavailable/whynotavailable.github.io/_posts/2020-04-21-welcome-to-jekyll.markdown

 categories: programming
 ---

 I was bored, so here's a website.
+Lol.

 ```go
 func main() {